 Do kids still dream of becoming astronauts? — That is one of the many things I thought of after I saw First Man — the latest film from Damien Chazelle (Guy and Madeline on a Park Bench; Whiplash; La La Land).
 When I was a kid I remember I sometimes would play and try to jump in slow motion, because I imagined that would be what it would be like to jump on the moon.
 Continue reading “REVIEW: First Man (2018)”→

-The following is a spoiler-free review of Terminator Genisys (2015).
+The following is a short spoiler-free review of Terminator Genisys (2015).

-Let me preface this by saying that I love the James Cameron Terminator-films, and even though the 3rd and 4th entries in the franchise were underwhelming, I’ve been very hopeful for this franchise.
-The Sarah Connor Chronicles was the last good entry in the franchise.
-I really wanted to like this new beginning of a fresh Terminator-trilogy.
-But in the end, I got what I feared – another subpar Terminator-film.
+Let me preface review this by saying that I love the James Cameron Terminator-films and that even though the 3rd and 4th entries in the franchise were underwhelming, I’ve been very hopeful for this franchise.
+In truth, The Sarah Connor Chronicles was the last good entry in the franchise, but audiences didn’t exactly flock to that piece of entertainment content, sadly.
+I really wanted to like Genisys, this potential new beginning of a fresh Terminator-trilogy.
+But in the end, I got exactly what I had feared for so long – another subpar Terminator-film.
 Continue reading “REVIEW: Terminator Genisys (2015)”→

 The following is a quick spoiler review of Dawn of the Planet of the Apes – Directed by Matt Reeves.